 Check out this simple and super cute paper jellyfish!
-Kids will love making it.
+Kids will love making this Beach craft.
 It’s perfect as a preschool jellyfish craft, elementary craft, an Ocean School Lesson, or an Ocean Birthday Party!

-Get the Free Jellyfish Printable below and you will be able to make enough of this ocean craft supplies for a group of 20 kids (or more!) with about 10 minutes of cutting.
+Get the Free Jellyfish Template below and you will be able to make enough of this ocean craft supplies for a group of 20 kids (or more!) with about 10 minutes of cutting.

 Do you want more Ocean fun?
 My Ocean Animal Activity Packet will entertain kids for hours.
 It includes 12 printable activities and 2 craft templates!